uw-datasci/nexus/README.md

 **Use tag-based when:**

-- Semantic release is not working
+- The automatic release workflow is not working
-- You need complete manual control
+- You need complete manual control over versioning
-- Creating hotfix releases
+- Creating hotfix releases on older versions

 ## Commit Message Format